datakurre/TIEA221_Tyomuistipeli/src/sketch.rst

    * Stop and ask the user to download a recent browser.

+* Select user, new user;

-* Select user, register, or try it out.
+* or, register, or try it out, or send login link to email.

 * We send you a link to login as an existing user.